-Hi!I am just starting out with freelance writing, and am trying to figure out what I'm doing.
+I am just starting out with freelance writing, and am trying to figure out what I'm doing.
 I would like to start out with one-off types of jobs.
 I've been looking at a few blogs that list freelance jobs, but all the jobs I'm seeing listed are more of long-term types of jobs.
 From looking at the Whispers and Warnings forum, I'm seeing that some people there have done one-offs for companies like S2, then moved along, but I certainly don't want to jump to a company that I learned about from Whispers and Warnings.
-View topic - Newbie -- How do you find the jobs?
+So, how do you find the jobs?
 Thanks!
 Celtx - #1 Choice for Media Pre-Production.

 From blogging platforms to networking hotbeds, and job boards to real-world gatherings, and more, the supply of utilities is comprehensive, to say the least.
 But finding them all can be hard-going, so we’ve taken the liberty to make the discovery process easier by arranging our top finds here for your perusal.
 Here are 35 of the best social media tools for writers.

 Have one that you'd recommend?
 Tell us about your favorites in the comments!
 Word Processing As a writer, you may have grown comfortable with applications like Microsoft Word, the Open Office equivalent, or more basic text editors like Notepad for Windows or the Mac OS X mainstay known as TextEdit.
 Google Docs - This is perhaps the most frequently mentioned processor of its kind, simply for the fact that it is a Google property.
 Blogging Microblogging.